Medicalisation of sexuality: Homosexuality

-As 19th century Western culture shifted from religious to secular authority, homosexuality began to receive increased scrutiny from the law, medicine, and later psychiatry, sexology and human rights activism.
+As 19th century Western culture shifted from religious to secular authority, homosexuality began to receive increased scrutiny from the law, medicine, and later psychiatry, sexology, and human rights activism.
 The term homosexuality was first used in a medical context in 1869 by Hungarian doctor Karl Maria Kertbeny, who argued against the harsh laws and punishments against sodomy in the Prussian legal code.
-He argued that it was inappropriate to be treated as a crime in his view that homosexuality was congenital (i.e. innate) rather than acquired, and this is considered the first description of homosexuality as a medicalised disorder.
+He argued that it was inappropriate to treat homosexuality as a crime because, in his view, it was congenital (i.e. innate) rather than acquired; this is considered the first description of homosexuality as a medicalised disorder.
 Before the inclusion of homosexuality in the 1952 DSM-1 and later in the 1968 DSM-2 as a mental disorder, homosexuality was first classified as a "psychopathic personality" and "pathological sexuality" in the standard classified nomenclature of disease in 1935.

-One of the most influential 19th century writers on medicalising homosexuality was Richard von Kraft-Ebbing through their 432 page book Psychopathia Sexualis.
-Kraft-Ebbing further argued that under the impression that homosexuality and other "sexual abnormalities" were innate, that they should be treated therapeutically rather than punitively.
+One of the most influential 19th century writers on medicalising homosexuality was Richard von Kraft-Ebbing in his book Psychopathia Sexualis.
+Kraft-Ebbing argued that homosexuality and other "sexual abnormalities" were innate, and therefore should be treated therapeutically rather than punitively.
 Sigmund Freud however described homosexuality as a natural sexual variation, and considered homoeroticism as part of a "normal" sexual development.
-In the 1940s, Freud's followers including Edmund Bergler, Irving Bieber, and Charles W. Socarides took another approach, re-establishing homosexuality as a psychiatric disorder with negative caricatures such as "megalomanical, with free floating malice, unreliability and superciliousness".
+In the 1940s, Freud's followers including Edmund Bergler, Irving Bieber, and Charles W. Socarides took another approach, re-establishing homosexuality as a psychiatric disorder with negative caricatures such as "megalomaniacal, with free floating malice, unreliability and superciliousness".
 They viewed homosexuality as a disease and perversion, and insisted that all homosexuals experience a deep sense of related guilt.
 Following this, a detailed description of homosexuality clearly identifying it as a medical disorder was included in the DSM-2 in 1968, replacing what was only a brief mention.

-Medicalisation of homosexuality and its public visibility reached a peak in the 1950s and 1960s in the United States and to a lesser extent in the United Kingdom, with gay liberation movements in divisive political contest with psychiatrists and others in support of the medicalisation of homosexuality.
-Up until the 1970s, psychiatrists who disclosed they were homosexual would become at risk of losing their job and having their medical license revoked.
-These protests are historically considered largely in response to studies from Bieber in 1965, and later Socarides in 1972 which asserted the medical status of homosexuality as an abormal disorder.
+Medicalisation of homosexuality and its public visibility reached a peak in the 1950s and 1960s in the United States and, to a lesser extent, in the United Kingdom, with gay liberation movements in divisive political contest with psychiatrists and others in support of the medicalisation of homosexuality.
+Up until the 1970s, psychiatrists who disclosed they were homosexual were at risk of losing their job and having their medical license revoked.
+These protests are historically considered to have emerged in response to studies from Bieber in 1965 and, later, Socarides in 1972, which asserted the medical status of homosexuality as an abnormal disorder.
 Socarides' research was released under his newly-elected position as chair of the Task Force on Homosexuality appointed by the New York County branch of the American Psychiatric Association (APA).